chopeks/bb-idea-plugin/README.md

 ## Features

+- Supports multi-mod environment by tracking references in all relevant mods,
 - Reworked BNF based parser to fit BB version of Squirrel better,
     - NOTE: It's stricter when it comes to syntax than ingame interpreter, but is a bit more lenient than vanilla code is.
     - To check if there are syntax error, add it as source, then on mod `Right click | Analyze | Inspect Code`, it's requirement for code completion to work